jockbert/monkey_test/README.md

 ## Current status and missing parts

-Currently, in versions 0.x.y, the library is not ready for production use.
+Currently, in versions 0.x.y, the library is in active development.
-It is among other things missing some vital parts, primarly built in generators and shrinkers for:
+It is currently missing some parts, primarly built in generators and shrinkers for:

 * Strings.
 * Commonly used data structures besides `Vec`.
 * Recursive data structures.

+Other known limitations:

+* For now, integer and float generators do not limit them self to shrink to values within given generator range, but will by default shrink toward zero.
+  For instance, let say that we create generator `monkey_test::gen::i64::ranged(10..100)`, the associated shrinker will not only try candidates withing the given range `10..100`, but can also try other values like -10 and will ultimately try to shrink toward zero.

 For details on recent changes, see the [CHANGELOG](CHANGELOG.md).